 I have come to see Reconciler as an outpost in our urban post-Christian, post-Christendom culture and society.
 A place of interchange and sending: sometimes sending people deeper into our emergent cultural reality and sometimes sending people back into the institutional realities of the Christian landscape.
 Those of us who remain seem to be moving back and forth between an ever shifting cultural landscape and the massive and firm institutions and identities of our denominations, that in fact make possible this little outpost on the edge, or in the midst of emergence.

-What we didn't see six and seven years ago, was that most congregations of whatever denomination already bear the fruit of a century of ecumenical work, cooperation, dialog.
-What ever one may feel about the weakening of a strong sense of denominational loyalty and identity among laity, and however lamentable the lack of awareness of the work of the World Council of Churches and other ecumenical endeavors, I firmly believe that on some level this dissolution of impermeable membranes of denominations for the laity is largely due to ecumenism.
+What we didn't see six and seven years ago, was that most congregations of whatever denomination already bear the fruit of a century of ecumenical work, cooperation, and dialog.
+Whatever one may feel about the weakening of denominational loyalty and identity among laity, and however lamentable the lack of awareness of the work of the World Council of Churches and other ecumenical endeavors may be, the dissolution of impermeable membranes of denominations for the laity is largely due to ecumenism.
 Perhaps not what we heady ecumenists thought would be the fruit, but it is the fruit nonetheless.
 When our institutions stopped (for the most part) claiming to be the Truth, when we began to admit that those other believers in Jesus just might also know God and Christ (however imperfectly from our perspective) it perhaps was inevitable (in conjunction with other cultural factors such as our high degree of mobility), that many would find denominational distinction and loyalty unnecessary.
-In any case in talking to pastors from across denominational lines and a high proportion of pastors in my own denomination, a growing number parishes and congregations in Protestantism are ecumenical congregations.
-Institutionally and in name they may be from a particular denomination and call pastors only from that denomination but the backgrounds and even theology the laity bring with them is often not that of the denomination of the congregation.
-I think this is something to celebrate and not lament, though it is lamentable if we don't seize this opportunity and allow the situation to simply be a of watering down our theology so as to never reveal possible differences in our congregations.
+Anecdotal evidence from talking to pastors from across denominational lines and pastors in my own denomination this seems to be the new reality: a growing number parishes and congregations in Protestantism are ecumenical congregations.
+Institutionally and in name they may be from a particular denomination and call pastors only from that denomination but the backgrounds and even the theology and spirituality that the laity bring with them is often not that of the denomination of the congregation's official affiliation.
+I think this is something to celebrate and not lament, though it is lamentable if we don't seize this opportunity and simply allow the situation to be a of watering down of our theology so as to never reveal possible differences in these de facto ecumenical congregations.

 That though is another post: What the above means is that we probably had our original idea of bringing members together from differing denominations because it was actually already happening: getting laity from differing protestant denominations to worship together really was a fairly tame idea, as Protestant laity were already choosing to do so, choosing a congregation based on other things than theology and denominational identity and loyalty.